IN THIS ARTICLE YOU’LL LEARN ABOUT THE BENEFITS OF VAPING AND WE'LL EXPLORE QUESTIONS LIKE

 - Rich flavor without the combustion of smoking flower

 O.pen offers a full line up of cannabis cartridges, whether one wants a consistent and repeatable experience or to explore unique flavors and strains.
-Whatever you’re looking for, O.pen has something for you, all backed by a trusted brand and happiness guarantee.
+Whatever you’re looking for, O.pen has something for you if you're looking to enjoy the benefits of vaping, all backed by a trusted brand with a happiness guarantee.

 - New York Times: Vaping Illness Tracker